narremgen/narremgen/README.md

 OpenAI gpt4o as the default model (use also sys env key OPENAI_API_KEY instead of txt file) + export TeX booklet

 `
-narremgen --topic "Small walks, big effects" --output-dir "./outputs" --default-model "openai\gpt-4o-mini" --export-book-tex `
+narremgen --topic "Small walks, big effects" --default-model "openai\gpt-4o-mini" --export-book-tex `

 Ollama local (offline, no key required) as the default model to all the llm calls (dry test allows to check which models are in used)